How to Power a CPAP Machine on the Road or While Camping

 The third and least common method is to power the CPAP machine with a portable battery pack, which also need to match your machine specifically.
 They can be purchased from Amazon or most Durable Medical Goods suppliers.
-In most cases, the battery pack provides enough energy for two nights of usage.
+In most cases, the battery pack or portable power supply for CPAP machine provides enough energy for two nights of usage.
 Of course, this also depends on humidification requirements, which can use up the battery faster.

 This method requires you to recharge the battery pack with electricity, which makes it more difficult for people who like boondocking unless you have another means of recharging them.